 FEES + PAYMENT FOR SERVICES

-My current full fee for a monthly teletherapy plan is $450.
+My current fee for a pay-as-you-go standard teletherapy session of 45 minutes is $200, for an extended 60-minute session the fee is $225.
+My current full fee for a monthly teletherapy plan is $600.
 This includes 4 standard sessions of 45 minutes as well as written communication between sessions pertaining to client care plan.
 This package will be paid in full at the beginning of one’s billing month, and expires 30 days later.
 The scope of written communication is determined by me after careful consideration of best client care.
-My current fee for a pay-as-you-go standard teletherapy session of 45 minutes is $150, for an extended 60-minute session the fee is $175.
 If a true hardship exists, I will take such matters into consideration.
 If finances prohibit us from continuing to work together, I will do my best to direct you towards a referral better suited to your needs.
 Fees are to be paid at time of service through my confidential website.
 You will be notified in advance in writing if any changes in fees are to be made.
 Please discuss with me if circumstances prohibit you from paying your bill on a monthly or weekly basis.
 I am unable to accumulate balances; if your account is more than 14 days past-due and suitable arrangements for payment have not been agreed upon, I have the option of suspending or discontinuing your treatment.
 I do not participate in any US or Swiss-based insurance plans at this time.

 CONTACT BETWEEN SESSIONS

 I do not provide emergency services within my practice.
 A crisis resource for 24/7 mental health support is 1-800-LIFENET (1-800-543-3638).
 In the event of a life or limb-threatening emergency, always call 911 or go to the nearest emergency room.
 To contact me between sessions, I ask that you utilize CounSol’s safe and secure messaging platform.
 I check these messages every 24 hours and will respond accordingly.
 In the instance I will be unavailable for an extended period of time, I will provide you with a referral in advance.